tranhelen/tranhelen/_posts/2016-12-05-carvingalife.md

 ## Living with values

-This all may seem a bit silly.
-I would have rolled my eyes at the idea of doing this just a couple of years ago.
-I completed it anyway and have been realigning my daily actions and long-term goals to it ever since.
+I took a look at what I did on a daily basis and my long-term goals and have made course corrections where necessary.
+I'm no longer doing things which don't align with my values and I feel empowered when I say no instead of guilty.
+It simply gives me more time to focus on what I care about.

-I've since stopped doing things which fell outside of this value-set.
-It's given me a sense of peace and understanding and I feel more confident in the direction I'm heading.
-A few hours for a few years of clarity is a fair trade.
+It's given me such a strong sense of peace and happiness that I haven't felt in a while.
+It's silly, but a few hours for a few years of clarity is a fair trade.

 <hr class="small">